RockinSam/METAR-API/README.md

 # METAR-API

-API created in django for getting the METAR  report inf json format.
+API created in django and python with redis for caching which takes raw METAR report and converts it to a JSON format data.

 Read the SETUP_README.txt before running the app.

 Sample METAR report: